marcelluethi/scaltair/README.md

 ### Trying it out

 While there is not yet an official version released, a snapshot release can be found on sonatype.
-To try it out using [scala-cli](https://scala-cli.virtuslab.org/) add the following head:
+To try it out, add the following dependency to your `build.sbt`:

 ```
 resolvers +=  Resolver.sonatypeRepo("snapshots"),